future-architect/vuls/README.md

     repo_upgrade: none
     ```

-## 2. Enable to ssh from localhost
+## 2. Generate a ssh-key on local machine

 Create a keypair then append public key to authorized_keys
 ```bash